ZENLabCode/CalciumImaging/Yan Y. 2025 Temporal drift/Yan Y. 2025_Dataset Demo/ReadMe.txt

              └── Sessions_Analysis_v2.m
      ```
    - Open and run `Sessions_Analysis_v2.m` in MATLAB to begin analyzing the event data.

-3. **Perform Additional Analyses**
-   - Additional analysis functions are listed and described within `Sessions_Analysis_v2.m`.
+The script has a semi-automatic execution, and is intended to be mostly run section by section, depending on what analysis is needed.
+The first 2 sections, however (Options and Inizialization) must always be run.

+The analysis and plots found in this script are:
+Events Clustering, Clustering Changes, single-cell State Selectivity Analysis, State Selectivity flow plot ("Clustering flow evolution"), Average calcium traces across state transitions, Events Rates averages and changes, Correlation-based graph analysis.
+Each analysis should be automatically producing and saving the relative plots that constitute the figures used in the paper.

-   - All the analysis are based on "Events_Rate" in this study.
-   - But other options are possible by define: Opts.ClusteringVariable
+ - All the analysis are based on "Events_Rate" in this study, but other options are possible by defining: Opts.ClusteringVariable.

-Dataset for all the mouse strains included in this study can be provided upon request,
+The dataset for all the mouse strains included in this study can be provided upon request.
-please contact:  antoine.adamantidis@unibe.ch
+Please contact:  antoine.adamantidis@unibe.ch